luketurner/factor/cljs_quickstart.md

 ### Testing your setup

-Now you should be able to run `npm run start`, and once the build is finished, you can browse to `localhost:8080` and see your "Hello World" text.
+Now you should be able to run `npm install`, then `npm run start`, and once the build is finished, you can browse to `localhost:8080` and see your "Hello World" text.

 Also, you should see some little drawers on the right side of the page -- those are `re-frisk`, and they'll only appear in development builds.
 Try clicking them.